State Park Links Below

 Paris, a favorite recreation area of the French kings.

-The 2,800-acre park is located on the shore of Lake
+Fontainebleau State Park is located on the shores of Lake

 Pontchartrain.
 On a clear day, visitors can see the